In this post, I’m sharing with you the recipe for oatmeal raisin cookies with healthy olive oil.

 oatmeal raisin cookies with olive oil recipe

-Mix eggs, sugars, olive oil, baking powder and soda, cinnamon and salt.
+Beat the eggs, sugars, olive oil, baking powder and soda, cinnamon, and salt.

-Use a scoop to place cookie dough on a baking sheet (lined with parchment paper).
+Use a scoop to place the cookie dough on a baking sheet (lined with parchment paper).

 You're obviously going to have one right now, aren't you?
 Good girl (boy)!
 You can store the others in a hermetic glass jar, for freshness.
 Or freeze them for later delights!